molcay/learn-travis/README.md

 # learn-travis

-trial of slack integrations and webhooks on notifications
+Trial of slack integrations and webhooks on notifications